 Some University programmes offer a work- based placement, sandwich year or exchange programme as part of the course.
 Tier 4 visa holders are able to complete a placement if it is an assessed and integral part of their course.
 As your sponsor, the University will need to report the details of your placement to the Home Office and you must continue to comply with the University’s Attendance Monitoring policy.

 If you originally applied to study on a course without a placement but later change to the version of the course which includes a placement, your visa will not cover you for the duration.
-Home Office regulations do not allow students to make in-country visa applications for the same level of study so, if you require further time on your Tier 4 visa, the visa application must be made from your home country.
+Before you can transfer to the placement version of your programme, you must apply for a new Tier 4 visa.
+You can apply for this visa inside the UK but you must apply for this visa extension no more than three months before your placement.

 If you suspend or ‘interrupt’ your studies for personal or academic reasons (e.g. for illness, financial reasons, pregnancy, maternity or paternity leave), the Home Office would normally expect you to return to your home country unless you are not medically able to do so.
 For example, in the case of pregnancy you may not be able to fly if you are in the late stages of pregnancy.